-In this new series I attempt to work through some problems associated with local politics and move towards a non-corporatist, communistic vision of patchwork that doesn’t rely on under-determined imaginings of how we might transition from existing systems to more regional and resource-based forms of social organization.
-The language is intentionally stripped down and thus I hope more accessible.
-These are just notes and sketches (for now), and may change substantially after posting.
-Feedback welcome.
+In this series I’m attempting to explore some preliminary issues related to developing a communistic vision of patchwork that doesn’t rely on standard conceptions of how we might transition from existing systems to more adaptive and sustainable resource-based forms of social organization.
+These posts will be mostly first drafts on the way to a more coherent and comprehensive treatment of the topic (see Patchworking The Future).
+Note that the language is intentionally more accessible than what I usually post in the hopes of making the issues more engaging.
+This series is mostly just notes and sketches and each post may change substantially after posting.
+Feedback is welcome.

 “Only a global confederation of rebel cities can lead us out of the death-spiral of neoliberalism towards a new rational society that delivers on the promise of humankind.” – Debbie Bookchin

 “Lefebvre’s concept of heterotopia (radically different from that of Foucault) delineates liminal social spaces of possibility where “something different” is not only possible, but foundational for the defining of revolutionary trajectories.
 This “something different” does not necessarily arise out of a conscious plan, but more simply out of what people do, feel, sense, and come to articulate as they seek meaning in their daily lives.
 Such practices create heterotopic spaces all over the place.
 We do not have to wait upon the grand revolution to constitute such spaces… How else and where else can we come together to articulate our collective cries and demands?” ― David Harvey

 Climate change, global finance, the neoliberal state: today’s crises require action on the largest scale from the most local circumstances.
 Engaging in local politics thus becomes a wide-ranging community affair, where making connections between people in the situations they exist necessarily occur alongside regional to national institutions, systems and processes.